African American families

 research the diaspora

 Access to sources of information can be costly.
-We have complied a list of FREE online databases to help you on your journey.
+We have compiled a list of FREE online databases to help you on your journey.

-Credible sources are important to understanding the public policies that affect people of African descent, globally.
-Distinguishing between bias, and conspiracy takes some work, but there are a sea of responsible scholars who have studied and written about the diaspora over the last 50 years.
+Credible sources are essential to understanding the global public policies that affect people of African descent.
+Distinguishing between bias and conspiracy takes some work, but there is a sea of responsible scholars who have studied and written about the diaspora over the last 50 years.

-Writing your personal family story or writing about new information you have discovered while tracing your family history is important to ensuring that the story is never forgotten.
+Writing your personal family story or writing about new information you have discovered while tracing your family history is vital to ensuring the story is never forgotten.
 We've put together a short guide to help you begin writing the story of your lifetime.

 What makes us the same, makes us different